 The services of a qualified tax adviser is, in fact, the more sensible solution for a GmbH’s bookkeeping if saving money or taxes or both.

 GmbH bookkeeping compliance

-The legally prescribed tax obligations in bookkeeping include, for example, the advance turnover tax return (Umsatzsteuer-Voranmeldung) or the annual accounts (Jahresabschluss).
+The legally prescribed tax obligations in bookkeeping include, for example, the Umsatzsteuer-Voranmeldung (advance turnover tax return) or the Jahresabschluss (annual/EOY accounts).

 These tasks should be given particularly high priority, as you can get into big trouble with the tax authorities if you miss deadlines or fail to meet your obligations properly.

 How can I use bookkeeping to reduce tax for my GmbH?

 In order to weigh up all the options on how to save tax, you should definitely consult a tax adviser, as many savings opportunities and tax advantages are difficult for the layperson to understand.
 Many supposed savings can have a negative effect elsewhere on the balance sheet.
 It is therefore best to consult your tax adviser on which options are optimal for your GmbH.

 Never underestimate the value of your own working time.
 It is one thing to file and record receipts, but many entrepreneurs often think they’ll save a lot of money if they buy tax software instead of contracting a tax adviser.
 Yet, unless the entrepreneur has had a background in accounting, this is still going to take a lot of time to do.
 An experienced tax consultant does the same workload in a fraction of the time and more accurately.